bacardibryant/NimbleSchedule-API-Client/README.md

 ###How is it written?
 This project is written using Visual Studio 2017 RC and Visual Studio 2015.
-Because the .NET native C# and Mono implementations differ slightly, the code between this library and our NimbleSchedule-API-MClient (written using Visual Studio Preview for Mac) is somewhat different.
+Because the .NET native C# and Mono implementations differ slightly, the code between this library and our NimbleSchedule-API-Mono-Client (written using Visual Studio Preview for Mac) is somewhat different.

 ###How to use it?
 Simply reference the project or assembly in your project.
 <pre><code>
 using Newtonsoft.Json;
-using NimbleSchedule.Client.Models;
+using NimbleSchedule.Client;
 </code></pre>

 Instantiate a authentication object with active credentials.